 Do you want to prevent bots from submitting your forms?

-Fortunately, there are a few highly effective ways you can fight spam and stop bots from filling out your forms.
+Fortunately, there are a few highly effective ways you can stop this from happening.

 Why Do Bots Fill Out Contact Forms?